Skip to main content

 11 mentions Positive Neutral Negative

-Players find the grinding aspect of the game to be a mixed experience; while it can become tedious due to repetitive stages and button-mashy combat, some appreciate the challenge and skill required in boss fights and specific achievements.
-The grinding is often seen as necessary for character progression, but opinions vary on whether it detracts from overall enjoyment.
-Overall, the grind is described as manageable and balanced by moments of fun and creativity.
+Players find the grinding aspect of the game to be a mixed experience; while it can become tedious due to repetitive stages and button-mashy combat, some appreciate the challenge and skill required in boss fights.
+The grinding is often seen as necessary for character progression and achieving completion, but it may detract from the overall enjoyment for some.
+Overall, the grind is described as manageable and balanced by moments of fun and creativity in gameplay.

 • “Each stage is a single screen, where you must defeat every enemy in a series of waves, before moving back to the ability shop/character menu for the next stage; truthfully, this can get a little tedious, as you end up dealing with this 'same stage, different foes' design for large parts of the game.”